2026 East Fork Challenge

 East Fork State Park is one of Ohio's largest state parks, with over 2100 acres of water and 85 miles of trails.

-The start location within the park will be at the Matt Maupin pavilion on the south side of the lake.
+The start location within the park will be at the Matt Maupin Pavilion on the south side of the lake.

 Race Day Schedule